Hyundai Inster EV: prices for dinky electric supermini start at under £24k

 What about inside?

 Despite all the style, the Inster looks a little ungainly on the outside – but it all pays off once you get in the cabin.
 It’s decked out in sustainable materials but almost everywhere you look, Hyundai’s engineers have crammed innovative, practical thinking.
-The dashboard is symmetrical, even the front row of seats feels airy, and a lack of transmission tunnel means that driver can easily exit the car from the passenger door, or the reverse.
-‘You could almost say like a democratic,’ Andrean tells us as we shuffle out for the third time.
+The dashboard is symmetrical, even the front row of seats feels airy, and a lack of transmission tunnel means that the driver can easily exit the car from the passenger door.
+‘You could say it’s democratic,’ Andrean tells us as we shuffle out for the third time.

 Hyundai Inster - interior